 - A Low battery indicator installed in a collar receiver reminds you when battery replacement is required.

-- Training flags included with purchase.
+- Training flags are included with purchase.

 - A little bit pricey.